DamengRandom/alcjot/README.md

 <!-- My thoughts -->

 <!--
-1. lazxy loading data records
+1. lazy loading data records
 2. image using text-covered effect (find from red book collections) [Effect: hover to show the original image]
 3. search using debouce hook (create a debouce hook)
-4. graphql for fetching data?
+4.
 5.
  -->